JoergVierling/Gozer/README.md

 The system is implementat as an Asp.net middlewware.

 The service provides an rest endpoint for the registration of wcf or wep Api services.
-During the registration you registered the service with an unique key as an string.
-My suggestion for that is the full qualivied Assemblyname.
+During the registration you registered the service with the interface.

 On an other endpoint of the Gozer system you cann request the informations to connect with the service.
 You must only know the key of the registered endpoint.